 Candidates for election as a weather modification district trustee file nominating petitions which include the name of the candidate, the office that the candidate is running for, the term of office and signatures of at least five (5) electors from the district.
 The Declaration of Candidacy and Petition of Candidacy forms are received from and filed with the secretary of the district.
 However, forms can also be obtained from the County Clerk's Election Office.
 The nomination must be filed not later than 5:00 p.m. on the ninth Friday preceding the election.
 The county clerk has seven (7) days following the filing to verify the qualifications of the nominee and certify that person to be placed on the ballot.
-(22-4301, 34-1404, Idaho Code; see Election Consolidation Calendar for dates)
+(22-4301, 34-1404, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?

 The county clerk administers district elections in accordance with the provisions of Title 34, Chapter 14.
 The county clerk shall appoint judges, give notice of election by publication, and arrange such other details in connection therewith.
-(22-4301, 34-1401, Idaho Code)
+(22-4301, 34-1401, 34-1406, Idaho Code) Are write-in candidates allowed?

 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the secretary of the district not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the secretary of the district not less than the eighth Friday before the election.
 Declaration of Intent forms are available from the secretary of the district or the County Clerk's Election Office.
-(22-4301, 34-1407, Idaho Code)
+(22-4301, 34-1407, Idaho Code) What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) candidate has been nominated for a trustee position, no election will be held.
-The board of trustees of the district shall declare such candidate elected as trustee, and the secretary of the district shall imimediately make and deliver to such person a certificate of election.
-(22-4301, 34-1407, Idaho Code)
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a trustee position, no election will be held.
+The board of trustees of the district shall declare such candidate elected as trustee, and the secretary of the district shall immediately make and deliver to such person a certificate of election.
+(22-4301, 34-1407, Idaho Code) Is absentee voting allowed?